-Discover more about Montessori education today from the following resources.
+Discover more about community resources and Montessori education today from the following resources.

 - What does a public Montessori look like? by the National Center for Montessori in the Public Sector